 Functions of Mass Media

 The general public is significantly impacted by mass media, whether it be in written, spoken, or broadcast form.
 Brands may raise their profile via social media, TV commercials, and outdoor advertising.
-When it comes to branding, businesses look for the best platforms to communicate their message, including websites, social media platforms, blogs, and forums.
+Regarding branding, businesses look for the best platforms to communicate their message, including websites, social media platforms, blogs, and forums.
+These are some of the tools of mass communication.
 They may express their ideas and run branding campaigns after they choose the best kind of mass media outlet for their companies.

 Characteristics of Mass Media